ashrafmo-1/translate-app/README.md

 # translate-app
+- translate from any language to any language
-translate-app with API and json file
+- translate-app with API and json file
+- use Speech function
+- can you copy text from input failed